Theory of Operation

 Flash Write Protect Output

 Upon reset, the flash_wp_l_o signal will be asserted active low.
-The software can release flash_wp_l_o explicitly by setting PIN_OUT_CTL.FLASH_WP_L to 0 when needed.
 The flash_wp_l_o signal does have a corresponding input signal flash_wp_l_i - but that one is mainly intended for pad observability and does not have a bypass path to flash_wp_l_o.
-Hence, the value of flash_wp_l_o defaults to logic 0 when it is not explicitly driven via the override function.
+Hence, the value of flash_wp_l_o defaults to asserted low when it is not explicitly driven via the override function.
+The software can release flash_wp_l_o explicitly by setting an override to 1, that is setting PIN_ALLOWED_CTL.FLASH_WP_L_1 to 1, PIN_OUT_CTL.FLASH_WP_L to 1 and PIN_OUT_VALUE.FLASH_WP_L to 1.

 Note that since the sysrst_ctrl does not have control over the pad open-drain settings, software should properly initialize the pad attributes of the corresponding pad in the pinmux configuration before releasing flash_wp_l_o.